artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 # ...
 ONE MONTH LATER

+## Shameless use of my idea by Dejan Roljic, CEO of Eligma

 <blockquote class="embedly-card" data-card-key="4391e64690444f0ea2b580d367df61d9" data-card-controls="0" data-card-branding="0" data-card-type="article-full"><h4><a href="http://www.total-slovenia-news.com/business/867-the-btc-bitcoin-city-story-continues-with-eligma">The BTC "Bitcoin" City Story Continues With Eligma</a></h4><p>Slovenian start-up plans to test cryptocurrency payments at the shopping complex.
 March 16, 2018 It seems the story of BTC City being Bitcoin City, and not a shopping mall complex just outside of Ljubljana, continues to have legs.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>